- What is The People’s Mosquito?

 We truly believe the Mosquito story can capture the British public’s heart.

 We have seen some scepticism from certain elements within the enthusiast community, but not the community as a whole.
 In every field of human endeavour, there will always be those who sit on the sidelines and find fault.
 Criticism is fine and can be a positive help if it is made in a constructive manner.
-As it is we have had more positive support overall than negative comments.
+The fact is we have had more positive support from the public overall than negative comments.
 When you start with nothing but an ambitious vision, asking for people’s kind donations of money and you are not well known, scepticism is understandable and acceptable.

 Clearly one of the reasons for the scepticism at the outset was that there were no recognised “names” involved with the project.
-This is no longer the case and will continue to change as the project progresses: we are being approached by interested parties who are well known in the restoration field.
-Those parties will be named as and when any official involvement has been agreed.
+This is no longer the case and will continue to change as the project progresses.